LSV models with stochastic interest rates and correlated jumps: Solution of the PIDE

 For example, let us choose a HV scheme.
 The main result of \cite{HoutWelfert2007} is that under some mild conditions on the parameter $\theta$ of the scheme, the second-order Hundsdorfer and Verwer (HV) scheme is unconditionally stable when applied to semi-discretized diffusion problems with mixed derivative terms in an arbitrary spatial dimension $k > 2$.
 For the 3D convection-diffusion problem in \eqref{PIDE} with $\mathcal{J} = 0$, the HV scheme defines an approximation $V_n \approx V(\tau_n)$, $n=1,2,3, \dots$, by performing a series of (fractional) steps:

 where $F = \sum_j F_j, \ j=0,1...k$.
 This scheme is of order two in time for any value of $\theta$, so this parameter can be chosen to meet additional requirements, \cite{HoutWelfert2007}.
-An advantage of this scheme is that the fractional steps with mixed derivatives, i.e. 1 and 5, are solved by using an explicit scheme.
+An advantage of this scheme is that the fractional steps in line 1 and 3 in \eqref{HV}, which deal with the mixed derivatives, are solved by using an explicit scheme.
 At the same time this could bring a problem, because a very careful approximation of the mixed derivative term is required to preserve the stability and positivity of the solution\footnote{This is especially important at the first few steps in time because of a step-function nature of the payoff.
 So a smoothing scheme, e.g., \cite{rannacher}, is usually applied at the first steps, which, however, loses the second order approximation at these steps.}.
 Sometimes this requires very small step in time to be chosen.

 In the 2D case to resolve this rather delicate issue a seven-point stencil for discretization of the mixed-derivative operator that preserves the positivity of the solution was proposed in \cite{toivanen2010, chiarella2008} for correlations $\rho < 0$, and in \cite{IkonenToivanen2008, IkonenToivanen2007} for positive correlations.
 However, in their schemes the mixed derivative term was treated implicitly (that is the reason they needed a discretized matrix to be an M-matrix).
 In our case the entire matrix in the right-hand side of steps 3,5 should be either a positive matrix, or a Metzler matrix (in this case the negative of an M-matrix).
 The latter can be achieved when using approximations of \cite{toivanen2010, chiarella2008} and \cite{IkonenToivanen2008, IkonenToivanen2007} in an opposite order, i.e. use approximations recommended for $\rho > 0$ when $\rho < 0$, and vice versa.
 However, due to the nature of the 7-point stencil, they are not able to provide a rigorous second order approximation of the mixed derivatives.